anyaevostinar/anyaevostinar.github.io/classes/208-f25/hw7.md

 ---
 layout: page
-title: HW8 EXPLOITING BUFFER OVERFLOWS
+title: HW7 - Exploiting Buffer Overflows
-permalink: /classes/208-s24/hw8
+permalink: /classes/208-f25/hw7
 ---

+**Due Wednesday Nov 5th at 10pm**

 This assignment is an adaptation and contraction by Jeff Ondich of Aaron Bauer's adaption of a lab developed for the Carnegie Mellon University's 15-213 (Introduction to Computer Systems) course.

+You may work on this assignment alone or with a single partner.

-## GOALS
+## Goals
+This assignment is designed to help you practice with the following:

-* Learn some of the ways that carefully designed malicious input can cause a vulnerable program to behave in ways not intended by the program's creators.
+* learning some of the ways that carefully designed malicious input can cause a vulnerable program to behave in ways not intended by the program’s creators
-* Use that knowledge to learn how to avoid creating similar vulnerabilities in your own programs.
+* using that knowledge to learn how to avoid creating similar vulnerabilities in your own programs
-* Learn a little bit about how x86-64 machine language is structured.
+* learning about how x86-64 machine language is structured
-* Deepen your understanding of the stack structures used to implement C function-calling in x86-64.
+* deepening your understanding of the stack structures used to implement C function-calling in x86-64
-* Revisit your gdb skills.
+* further strengthening your `gdb` skills

-## Logistics
+## Collaboration policy
-This is a **paired** assignment, so you should work with your partner (either chosen by you or set up by me depending on your form response).
-If you indicated you would work alone, you can change your mind and join with someone, but you need to let me know asap.
-As usual, you can get help as detailed in the [collaboration](collaboration) document.
-You should submit only one assignment to Gradescope for your pair and add your partner to the submission.
-If for some reason you and your partner can't make things work, you can split, but you have to let me know asap.

-This assignment is due Wednesday May 15th at 10pm.
-As with all assignments, you will have the opportunity to **individually** [revise](revision-process) this submission based on feedback.
+For this assignment, you may work alone or with a partner, but you must complete your own individual buffer overflow attack (more details below).

+You may also discuss the assignment at a high level with other students.

+For this assignment, **you should not spoil any of the phases** for people who aren’t your partner.
+That means you can make sense of how your input is stored on the stack collectively, but once you know how to perform a given attack you can’t share that knowledge with anyone but your partner.

+You should list any student with whom you discussed the assignment, and the manner of discussion (high level, partner, etc.) in comments at the top of your **info.txt** file.

+*If you work alone, you should say so instead.*

 ## Assessment
-To **demonstrate proficiency**, your submission needs to:
+The **core requirements** for your submission are:
-* Pass phases 1 and 2
+* Pass phase 1

-To **demonstrate mastery**, your submission needs to:
+* Include your name, target number, and collaboration statement in your `info.txt` file

+The **advanced requirements** for your submission are:
+* Satisfy core requirements
 * Pass all three phases

+Your progress through the phases will be automatically tracked as it was during the [zoo escape](hw6) assignment.
+Check your progress here: [http://cs208.mathcs.carleton.edu:1866/progress](http://cs208.mathcs.carleton.edu:1866/progress).

+There is a lot of setup, but once you get going it should be much more straightforward to move from one phase to the next.

+## Submission
-Your progress through the phases will be automatically tracked as it was during the zoo escape assignment.
-For this assignment, your entire score will be based on your completion of the three phases of the assignment; all you need to hand in is a document `info.txt` that includes your target number (we can see it as well, but it makes it easier on the grader).
+For this assignment, your entire assessment will be based on your completion of the three phases.
+All you need to hand in is an `info.txt` file that includes your name, target number, and your collaboration statement.

-Check your progress here: [http://cs208.mathcs.carleton.edu:1866/progress](http://cs208.mathcs.carleton.edu:1866/progress)

-## BUFFER OVERFLOW ATTACKS
+## Background: Buffer Overflow Attacks
 Suppose you write a program that includes this function:

 ```c